Bravos-Power/pyoframe/docs/learn/advanced-concepts/performance.md

 ## Disable `maintain_order`

 By default, Pyoframe ensures that the order of variables, constraints, and mathematical terms is maintained across runs to ensure that your results are reproducible down to the very last decimal place.
-However, if you're not bothered by miniscule variations in your results due to numerical errors accumulating differently for different orderings, you should disable [`maintain_order`][pyoframe.Config.maintain_order]:
+However, if you're not bothered by miniscule variations in your results due to numerical errors accumulating differently for different orderings, you should disable [`maintain_order`][pyoframe._Config.maintain_order]:

 ```python
 pf.Config.maintain_order = False